 Vice President for Human Resources: has immediate continuous responsibility for supervision of the Public Safety operation, with the director of public safety, and may act in place of the president and provost when they are absent.
 Also responsible for all communications with staff generally.

 The Academic Deans: coordinate responses with the provost, and are responsible for communication with faculty in their respective schools and general support of the emergency response plan.

 Vice President for Institutional Advancement: responsible for all communications with the media and, in consultation with the president, all public statements about the emergency.

-Dean of Student Services: responsible for coordinating those aspects of the emergency response program affecting student health and welfare, including first aid and emergency medical calls for injured students, ensuring communication and supply delivery as necessary to residence halls, counseling support, communications with parents and families; the dean directs the responses of all student services personnel; the dean is also responsible to keep the vice presidents and president informed of the conditions among students during the emergency.
+Vice President for Student Affairs and Dean of Students: responsible for coordinating those aspects of the emergency response program affecting student health and welfare, including first aid and emergency medical calls for injured students, ensuring communication and supply delivery as necessary to residence halls, counseling support, communications with parents and families; coordinating the responses of all student services personnel; and keeping the vice presidents and president informed of the conditions among students during the emergency.

 Director of Health Service: chief campus officer responsible for all emergency medical responses including organizing and dispensing medicine, directing medical personnel responding to a crisis situation, responding to public health emergencies and communication with public health authorities.

 Director of Housing and Residence Life Staff: responsible to manage overnight emergency situations and to implement those parts of this plan affecting residents.

 Director of Facilities: responsible for building supplies and crew support for any plant emergency.

 Director of Food Service: responsible to maintain and deliver water and basic emergency food supplies.